Skip to content

 As a TTSD customer, you can participate in our free curbside Blue Bag Program.
 Simply place dry, clean recyclable materials in blue plastic bags, which may be purchased from local grocers and hardware stores.
 Blue bags must be tied and set next to the trash containers, not inside of a can.
 TTSD collects these blue bags for processing at the Eastern Regional Material Recovery Facility (MRF).
 As a reminder, the MRF sorts all materials for applicable recyclables, whether you utilize blue bags or not – for more information please visit One Big Bin

-We offer free Christmas tree recycling in early January, 1/8/24-1/12/24.
+We offer free Christmas tree recycling in early January, 1-6-2025 through 1-10-2025.
 Trees will be collected free of charge on your regular service day during the week that is announced.
 Trees must be exposed to view, free of artificial materials and cut into three-foot lengths for removal.

 Free Household Hazardous Waste Disposal is available throughout the summer months if you schedule an appointment and bring your acceptable wastes to the special facility at Eastern Regional Transfer Station.